visdesignlab/loonar/apps/docs-website/docs/getting-started-with-loon/index.md

 # Getting Started with Loon
-> **Two Loon versions** to choose from:
-> 1. **Loon**
->    - In this version, you upload microscopy data onto a server that Loon hosts on your computer.
->    - You can optionally run a central server where users can upload and access their data over the internet.
->    - 🟩 Easier to prepare data for use in Loon, sharable
->    - 🟥 Slower upload
-> 2. **Local Loon**
->    - In this version, your data is not uploaded to a server.
->    - Instead, you link your data file (local to your computer).
->    - 🟩 Faster upload
->    - 🟥 Harder to prepare data for use in Loon
->
-> We recommend using the standard **Loon**.
-> If you iterate your data frequently, without sharing data, we recommend using **Local Loon**.
 ## Step 1: [Prepare Your Microscopy Data ↗](./data.md)
 >
 > #### In short, Loon expects this input: